Vikasvs91/TODO-List-App/README.md

 # To-Do List App
+A mobile application built using React Native and Firebase, featuring user authentication, to-do list management, and profile editing capabilities.
 A simple full-stack To-Do List application that allows users to add, delete, and mark tasks as complete.
 This project is built using the MERN stack (MongoDB, Express.js, React.js, Node.js).

 ## Table of Contents